Hello! I’m your host and resident evil genius, and since you’ve

 flattering!?)
 After college, Taylor moved to the West Coast to study

 art and continued to draw caricatures at Legoland California.

 Eventually the artist's journey brought him back to the Midwest where

-he joined up with the UT crew, and the rest is history.
+he joined up with the Urban Threads crew, and the rest is history.

 Angela – Code Wizard & Cowgirl

 Ever since her young years and despite not quite knowing what a